eclipse-iceoryx/iceoryx/doc/website/getting-started/overview.md

 The easiest way to receive data is to periodically poll whether data is available.
 This is sufficient for simple use cases but inefficient in general, as it often leads to unnecessary latency and wake-ups without data.

-The ``Waitset`` can be used to relinquish control (putting the thread to sleep) and wait for user defined conditions to become true.
-Usually these conditions correspond to the availability of data at specific subscribers.
+The ``Waitset`` can be used to relinquish control (putting the thread to sleep) and wait for user defined ``events`` to occur.
+Here an event is associated with a condition and occurs when this condition becomes true.
+Usually these events correspond to the availability of data at specific subscribers.
 This way we can immediately wake up when data is available and will avoid unnecessary wake-ups if no data is available.

-It manages a set of triggers which can be activated to indicate that a corresponding condition became true which wakes up a potentially waiting thread.
+It manages a set of triggers which can be activated to indicate that a corresponding event occurred which wakes up a potentially waiting thread.
 Upon waking up it can be determined which conditions became true and caused the wake-up.
 In the case that the wake up event was the availability of new data, this data can now be collected at the subscriber.